Analysis | A scholar-politician looks at Congress and the politics of the post-Trump era

 In his book, Price writes that he tells students, “If they wanted to understand our constitutional history, they should read ‘The Federalist,’ but if they really want to understand American politics, they should read the antifederalists.”

-He argues that the antifederalist legacy had some positive impacts, among them the Bill of Rights.
+He argues that the antifederalist legacy had some positive effects, among them the Bill of Rights.
 But extreme anti-government sentiment, he writes, often leads to “a misdiagnosis of whose power we should be concerned about and throwing up ideological obstacles to the practical and judicious use of governmental power.”

 The tea party movement that swept Republicans to power in the House in 2010 was a recent manifestation of the antifederalist strain in American politics.
-The impact has been profound, as a hardcore of anti-government conservatives pushed the GOP farther and farther to the right and whose members of the Freedom Caucus hectored Boehner to the point that he finally gave up the speakership.
+The impact has been profound, as a hard core of anti-government conservatives pushed the GOP further and further to the right and whose members of the Freedom Caucus hectored Boehner to the point that he finally gave up the speakership.
 Under Trump, it all got worse.

 Toward the end of his book, Price writes, “My hope for the post-Trump era is first of all, that the end of Trumpism comes quickly and secondly, that it involves the gathering of a broad center-left coalition on the Democratic side, with Republicans regrouping as an authentic center-right conservative party.”